pablo-abc/felte-docs/markdown/docs/en/latest/helpers.md

 <script>
   const { form, setField, data } = createForm(/* ... */);

-  // At some moment call the setField function setField('account.email', 'default@email.dev');
+  // At some moment call the setField function.
+  // The `false` argument tells Felte not to touch the field. setField('account.email', 'default@email.dev', false);
 </script>

 <form use:form>